alexshag/ortho/aptread/README.txt

 to have some kind of tool to search for data in such a huge database without having to open it directly.

-The program search any given airport in the file and display these data.
+This program searches for the specified airport in the 'wpnavapt.txt' file and displays the airport runway data.

 How to use?
 -----------